-He was a sizeable contributor to England’s ultimate Grand Slam achievement with crucial line out steals and all-round excellence.
-George won 33 line outs in the Six Nations – more than any other player and showed his qualities as a line out exponent and leader in the series win over Australia this summer.
+He was a sizeable contributor to England’s ultimate Grand Slam achievement with crucial lineout steals and all-round excellence.
+George won 33 lineouts in the Six Nations – more than any other player and showed his qualities as a accomplished exponent in that area and as a leader in the series win over Australia last June.
+George underwent ankle surgery in October and missed the opening two matches in the Old Mutual Wealth Series but made a swift recovery and returned to England’s starting side against Argentina the following month.

 Educated at St John’s, Leatherhead, he learned the game at Dorking RFC from the age of seven and went on to represent London & SE U18.
 He made his debut for Saracens in the LV= Cup match against Northampton Saints at the end of 2009, having joined the club in July that year.
-He signed a multi-year contract extension in 2014/15 with Saracens and by the end of last season he had figured in 83 Premiership games and bagged four tries.
+He signed a multi-year contract extension in 2014/15 with Saracens and by mid-January this year he had figured in 87 Premiership games and bagged five tries, including one against Bristol Rugby in his second appearance this season.

 A versatile forward, George was born in Guildford and played twice during England’s U20 RBS 6 Nations campaign in 2010, coming off the bench against Italy and Ireland to underline his excellent form for Saracens in the A League.
 He was the side’s player of the season for 2009-10.